EmnaDebbabi/Recommending-and-ranking-resumes-/README.md

 <li> Data cleaning </li>
 <li> Creation of models using AI / ML / DL </li>
 </ul>
 Every project, regardless of its size, starts with business understanding, which lays the foundation for successful resolution of the business problem for that mastering well the first phase of our plan is essential to succeed our project, so first of all we defined our business and data science objectives.
-In the next chapter we will start the second phase which is data preparation.
+In the next chapter we will start the second phase which is data preparation.</br>

 ### DATA COLLECTION AND DATA PREPARATION

 #### INTERNAL DATA
 ##### Data source description:

 We have a document-oriented database: MongoDB </br>
 Collection Name: databasebrute </br>
 Documents: 10,000 </br>
 Avg.
 Document size: 5.0 KB </br>
 Total Document size: 50.1 </br>
 We have at least 10,000 profiles from linkedIn. </br>

 ##### Data understanding and data preparation:

 The list of treatments performed:
 <ul type="circle" >
 <li> Transform the collection(10,000 json files) to a dataframe (shape : 10000,9)